bsurc/docs/docs/scheduling.md

 If you are not sure how many resources to request, in general,  we recommend requesting 1 node, 1 task, and a full node's worth of cores working on that task.
-For Borah, this would look like this:
+For the default queue on Borah, this request would look like this:

 ```
 #SBATCH --nodes=1